MauF/pass-angularjs/README.md

 You need git to clone the project repository.

-We also use a number of node.js tools to initialize and test angular-seed.
+We also use a number of node.js tools to initialize and test pass-angularjs.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).

 ### Clone the project